bigdata-i523/hid329/README.md

 ```
 paper1:
    author:
-   - Gregor von Laszewski
-   - Fugang Wang
+   - Ashley Miller
    hid:
-   - 000
-   - 001
+   - 329
-   title: This is my paper about xyz
-   abstract: This paper showcases this and that and the other
+   title: Big Data Analytics in Higher Education Marketing
+   This paper will explore how big data can be used to help inform marketing messaging and communication to prospective college students across multiple touch points in their journey as they decide where to attend college
    url: https://github.com/bigdata-i523/sample-hid000/paper1/paper1.pdf
    type: latex
    status: in progress